nunchukgun/tdd-intro/README.md

 The goal of this exercise is to build a controller for a User Info service.
 ***Note:*** The `ExternalApiFetcher.js` file has been built for your convenience.
 Do not modify it.
+Instead, you'll have to mock out that dependency.

 The UserInfoController should have the two following methods: